Radio Astronomy / VLBI

 The MPIfR leads efforts at high resolutions in two directions: using the shortest possible wavelengths to overcome overcome further the opacity barrier of synchrotron self-absorption in AGN, and extending VLBI to baseline lengths larger than the Earth size with radio telescopes in space.

 Space-VLBI: Ground-space VLBI provides an alternative way of increasing resolution in radio interferometry.
-The Russian RadioAstron project successfully launched a 10-m radio telescope, Spektr-R, in July 2011.
-With a perigee of 10,000 km and an apogee of 399,000 km, angular resolution down to a few microarcseconds are possible.
-Available wavelengths are 92, 18, 6, and 1.3 cm.
+The Russian RadioAstron project successfully operated a 10-m radio telescope, Spektr-R, between July 2011 and January 2019.
+With a perigee of 10,000 km and an apogee of 399,000 km, angular resolution down to a few microarcseconds was made possible.
+Available wavelengths were 92, 18, 6, and 1.3 cm.
 Our group is involved on several Key Science Programs of this collaboration, leading 3 (out of 8) of these.
 The VLBI Technology Division is involved in the correlation of ground-RadioAstron data with the MPIfR DiFX software correlator.
 After the termination of the space mission in mid 2019, the data post-processing and analysis will continue over several years.

 mm-VLBI: The MPIfR leads the operation of the Global mm-VLBI Array (GMVA), which combines European mm-telescopes (Effelsberg, Pico Veleta, Plateau de Bure, Onsala, Metsähovi) with the Very Long Baseline Array in the USA to provide a 3-mm imaging capability with 50 microarcsecond resolution.
 The network has prospects of future participation with additional mm-telescopes such as the ones of the Korean VLBI Network.